 What is Tofie?

-Tofie is the AI assistant integrated into Tofu that processes supplier invoices by extracting and inputting key bookkeeping data directly into your connected accounting software.
-This includes handling invoice numbers, line items, discounts, taxes, and more, all while following client-specific rules.
+Tofie is the AI assistant built into Tofu that processes documents such as AP Bills, AR invoices, bank statements and direct expense by extracting key bookkeeping data and syncing it with your connected accounting software.
+This includes key fields such as numbers, contacts, line items, amounts, taxes, and other relevant details—while following entity‑specific rules you define.

 Why Effective Prompting Matters